Rokare/bank/README.md

 To test api features no need to uses a third party API testing like Insomnia or Postman.
-FastApi already include a doc generate with Swagger.
+FastApi already include a generated documentation with Swagger.
 You can test directly back-end api features.

 ![alt text](/img/image-1.png)